 Lift the tank lid off carefully and set it on a quilt or blanket well away from your work area.
 Use sponges and more towels to dry the tank floor and walls completely.

 With the large flat-bladed screwdriver, attempt to turn the tank bolts anti-clockwise to loosen and release them.
-If they are solidly rusted into place, apply rust remover and let it penetrate for 6 to 8 hours to remove rust and corrosion.
+If they are solidly rusted into place, apply rust remover and let it penetrate for six to eight hours to remove rust and corrosion.
 Unscrew them with the screwdriver, releasing the nuts with the wrench.

 The toilet tank weighs over 50 pounds, so if you are not able to lift it yourself, get a helper to lift the toilet tank from the bowl.
 Stand the tank upside down on towels and blankets away from the toilet bowl.
 Carefully extract the old gasket and rubber fragments.
 Wipe the tank hole with rubbing alcohol to remove all the old rubber bits.